- About Us

 Our state-of-the-art 45-acre campus is nestled between towering pecan trees and laid out to add to the college preparatory experience.
 Valwood School is conveniently locate off of I-75, just 4 miles north of Valdosta on Old US Highway 41.

 We invite your family to visit our vibrant campus to experience Valwood for yourself.

-Crane Hall, located on the west end of the quad, is named in honor of the leadership provided the school and the community by Mr. and Mrs. W. Ed Crane and the Crane Family.
-The signature space in Crane Hall is the Corker Giles Library, a state-of-the-art library and media center which serves the Middle and Upper Schools.
-Crane Hall also houses the school’s administrative offices, a large conference room, and a small conference room.
+Crane Hall, located on the west end of Dasher Quad, is named in honor of the leadership provided the school and the community by Mr. and Mrs. W. Ed Crane and the Crane Family.
+Inside Crane Hall is the Corker Giles Library, a state-of-the-art library and media center which serves the Middle and Upper Schools.
+Crane Hall also houses the school’s administrative offices and the Pearlman Conference room.
 The distinctive architectural feature of Crane Hall is the cupola that overlooks the entire campus.

 The Godwin-Holmes Fine Arts building is located between the Lower and Upper Schools.
 This beautiful building is named after Mr. and Mrs. Ryan Holmes and Mr. and Mrs. Mike Godwin.
 The building includes classroom space for the George and Martha Lawrence Choral music room, drama room, the Esther Coffin Miller art room and the Rodgers Performance Hall, a multi-use space for small programs and gatherings, and the First State Bank gallery located in the foyer.